originalphoenix/I-Want-My-MTV/README.md

 - ANIMATIONS ANIMATIONS ANIMATIONS HECK YEAH
 - 404 Handling
 - Error Handling in General lmao
+- Fix the "Can't set headers after they are sent." error that pops up every time you accidentally friggin' refresh the page

 Sign Up/Sign In Pages
 - Remove Sidebar and Header from these views?